near/NEPs/text/0000-transaction-refactoring.md

 To achieve this, NEP introduces a new message `Action` that represents one of atomic actions, e.g. a function call.
 `TransactionBody` is now called just `Transaction`.
 It contains the list of actions that needs to be performed in a single batch and the information shared across these actions.

-The information consists of:
+`Transaction` contains the following fields
+- `originator_id` is an account ID of the transaction originator.
-- `originator_id` and `public_key` to identify the account and the access key of the account which issues and signs the transaction.
+- `public_key` is to identify the access key used to signs the transaction.
-- `nonce` is used to dedup transactions.
+- `nonce` is used to deduplicate and order transactions.
 - `receiver_id` is where the transaction has to be routed.
+- `action` is the list of actions to perform.

 An `Action` can be of the following:
 - `CreateAccount` creates a new account.
 It has to be the first action, and the receiver has to be a new account.
 The action will fail if the account already exists.